 How to get these visitors (traffic) to your website?

-You will learn what your website needs to have in order to be at the 1st page of these search engines.
+You will learn what your website needs to have in order to be on the 1st page of these search engines.

-You have to create content and this content must be helpful for people coming at your website.
+You have to create content and this content must be helpful for people coming to your website.

-With a proper guidelines, you can have hundreds of visitors per day coming to your website, within 6-8 months.
+With a proper guideline, you can have hundreds of visitors per day coming to your website, within 6-8 months.
 That is already nice traffic and there are many ways how to monetize it.